zyedidia/micro/runtime/help/options.md

 configuration directory.
 In the documentation, we use `~/.config/micro` to refer to the configuration directory (even if it may in fact be somewhere else if you have set either of the above environment variables).

+### State directory

+Micro uses `$MICRO_STATE_HOME` as the state directory.
+If this environment variable is not set, it uses `$XDG_STATE_HOME/micro` instead.
+If that environment variable is not set, it uses `~/.local/state/micro` as the state directory.
+In the documentation, we use `~/.local/state/micro` to refer to the state directory (even if it may in fact be somewhere else if you have set either of the above environment variables).

+### List of options

 Here are the available options: